janmilosh/ketogenictherapies/README.md

 grunt build
 ```

-Push to Digital Ocean:
+Commit build changes to master branch and push to github, then push to Digital Ocean:

 ```
 git subtree push --prefix dist live master
 ```

-Push to Digital Ocean via alias:
+Or push to Digital Ocean via alias:

 ```
 deployketo